Pratikkshirsagar/robofriends/README.md

 # What is this Repo?

-* robofriends is a project that I have  bulid in react.js
+* robofriends is a project that I have  build in react.js

 # Tutorial  To run the react project: